| | Thursday,

 college intern, who had just returned with the staff lunch from the

+Cottage.
 This is a satire website.
 If you confuse this with an original Press-Citizen story, please have your IQ checked immediately.